electron/electron/docs/tutorial/forge-overview.md

 # Distributing Apps With Electron Forge

-## Introduction to Electron Forge

 Electron Forge is a complete tool for creating, publishing, and installing modern Electron applications.
 Electron Forge unifies the existing (and well maintained) build tools for Electron development into a simple, easy to use package so that anyone can jump right in to Electron development.
-This allows developers to take their app from source code to their end users' machines.

 ## Getting started